Pediatric Congenital Scoliosis

 - Ribs sticking out more on one side

-- Weakness or numbness in the limbs due to spinal cord compression (rarer)
+- In rare cases, weakness or numbness in the limbs due to pressure on the spinal cord

 What are the causes of Pediatric Congenital Scoliosis?